Professor of Politics (firstname.lastname@example.org; 020 7631 6790)

-- Robert Singh has been a member of the Department of Politics at Birkbeck since 1999.
-He was educated at Christ Church and Nuffield College, University of Oxford, from where he graduated with, respectively, a first class BA Honours degree in Philosophy, Politics and Economics (1989) and a DPhil in Politics (1994).
+- Rob joined the Department of Politics in 1999.
+He was under-educated in the state sector and attended Christ Church and Nuffield College, University of Oxford, from where he graduated with, respectively, a first class BA Honours degree in Philosophy, Politics and Economics (1989) and a DPhil in Politics (1994).
+(While researching his doctorate, Rob spent the academic year of 1990-91 as a visiting Nuffield-Yale graduate exchange student at Yale University.)

-- Rob also spent a year as a visiting graduate Nuffield-Yale exchange student at Yale University in 1990-91.
-Before Birkbeck, he held Lectureships at Oriel, University, Christ Church and The Queen's College, Oxford (1991-94) and permanent Lectureships in Politics at Trinity College, Dublin (1994-96) and the University of Edinburgh (1996-99).
+- Before joining the badlands of Birkbeck, Rob held College Lectureships at Oriel, University, Christ Church and The Queen's College, Oxford (1991-94) and permanent Lectureships in Politics at Trinity College, Dublin (1994-96) and the University of Edinburgh (1996-99).
 He was made Professor of Politics at Birkbeck in 2005.

-- Rob's latest book, After Obama: Renewing American Leadership, Restoring Global Order was published in May 2016 by Cambridge University Press.
-One endorsement describes the book as '... the intellectual cold shower needed after more than a decade of strategically incoherent behavior on the part of the United States.
+- Rob's most recent book, After Obama: Renewing American Leadership, Restoring Global Order was published in May 2016 by Cambridge University Press.
+One US endorsement described the book as '... the intellectual cold shower needed after more than a decade of strategically incoherent behavior on the part of the United States.
 Witty and sure-footed in his command of history, American politics and international affairs, Robert Singh offers a concise account of the hole Washington has dug for itself and the steps necessary for America to regain its position of global leadership.'
+He spoke about the book's themes in the autumn of 2016 at the Cheltenham Literature Festival, as well as in appearances in Doha, Bucharest, Canterbury, Lancaster, Bath, and the Defence Academy at Shrivenham.

-- He served as External Examiner for the Department of Politics and International Relations of DeMonfort University (2004-08) and is currently External Examiner for the Department of Political, Social and International Studies at the University of East Anglia and the Department of Middle East and Mediterranean Studies at King's College, London.
-He was the External Examiner for the Macmillan Prize at Eton College in 2011.
+- Rob has acted as External Examiner for the Department of Politics and International Relations of DeMonfort University, the Department of Political, Social and International Studies at the University of East Anglia and the Department of Middle East and Mediterranean Studies at King's College, London.
+He was also the External Examiner for the Macmillan Prize at Eton College in 2011.
+In 2014 he served as the international member of the university review team of the Department of Political Studies at Cape Town, South Africa.
+He also serves on the Open University degree validation pool.

-- He is also a member of the Westlaw Round Table Group, the European Convention on Liberal Democracy, and the Academic Council of the Henry Jackson Society.
+- Rob is also a member of the Westlaw Round Table Group, the European Convention on Liberal Democracy, and the Academic Council of the Henry Jackson Society.

-- American politics and the politics of US foreign policy.
+- US politics and the politics of US foreign policy.

 Areas of research supervision